The Anu

 Question:

 Had Rachel ever been to Egypt or On?
 Why would she name her son Ben-Oni?
-The Jewish Encyclopedia says her naming him Ben-Oni is a play upon words because she was dying.
+The Jewish Encyclopedia says her naming him Ben-Oni is a play on words because she was dying.

 ‘A play upon the name "Benjamin."
 According to Gen. xxxv.
 18, it was the name given by the dying Rachel to her son Benjamin.”